trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/connect-credit-cards/company-cards/Reconciliation.md

 1. Sort the cards by clicking the heading for **Card Name/Number**, **Assignee** or **Total** and compare each card's total to the statement to determine which card(s) don't match the statement total.
 2. Click on the **Total** amount for a card to view the imported expenses and identify any that are missing from the statement.
 Confirm that all cards have been assigned to cardholders, as this could be another reason that the Imported Total doesn't match the statement.
-3. If there is still a discrepancy after updating and re-calculating the totals, please contact concierge@ieatta.com and provide the details of the expenses that are showing on your statement but are missing in Ieatta.
+3. If there is still a discrepancy after updating and re-calculating the totals, please contact concierge@expensify.com and provide the details of the expenses that are showing on your statement but are missing in Expensify.
 To investigate, we’ll need the cardholder email, expense date, and amount.
 Keep in mind sorting by column heading also makes locating expenses easier.

 # Deep dive